the-road-to-learn-react/the-road-to-react-german/manuscript/react-maintenance/testing.md

 Wir lösen das erste Versprechen für das anfängliche Rendern und erwarten, dass das Eingabefeld "React" und die beiden Elemente in der Liste die Ersteller von React und Redux rendert.
 Wir stellen außerdem sicher, dass keine JavaScript-bezogene Storys gerendert werden.
 Als Nächstes ändern wir den Wert des Eingabefelds, indem wir ein Ereignis auslösen und festlegen, ob der neue Wert der App über alle untergeordneten Komponenten im tatsächlichen Eingabefeld gerendert wird:

-We are resolving the first promise for the initial render and expect the input field to render "React" and the two items in the list to render the creators of React and Redux.
-We also make sure that no JavaScript related stories are rendered yet.
-Next, we are going to change the input field's value by firing an event and assert whether the new value is rendered from the App component through all its child components in the actual input field:

 {title="src/App.test.js",lang="javascript"}
 ~~~~~~~
 describe('App', () => {